-Once haymaking started the horses were worked every day.
-In the fall it was back to field work.
+Once haymaking started, the horses were worked every day.
+In the fall it was back to fieldwork.

 THE 1918 FIRE: 'NO MONEY?
 FIND A TRAIN!'

 Commonly called both “the 1918 Fire” and “the Cloquet Fire,” the multiple fires that ravaged Carlton County in October 1918 took more than 450 lives and destroyed the homes of more than 11,000 families.
 The toll in Thomson Township, where at least nine and perhaps a dozen people died, was not well-documented, but the story has been pulled together via extensive research and numerous recorded interviews of survivors and their descendants.
-The following, from an interview with Mamie Juntunen Hjulberg, is one of many first-person narratives in a story by Phil Johnson:
+The following, from an interview with Mamie Juntunen Hjulberg, is one of many first-person narratives in a story by C. Philip Johnson:

 “I was in Cloquet working for my board and room while going to high school.
 My employers decided to load their car and go to Carlton.
 I helped them load it and fed the baby his bottle.
 Then they told me there wasn’t room for me in the car and I should go to my sisters.
-As they lived out in the west end (of Cloquet) I had a long walk to 15th street.
+As they lived out in the west end [of Cloquet], I had a long walk to 15th street.

-“I met people on the sidewalk going toward the depot but I expected to get to Johnsons [her sister’s family] before they left.
+“I met people on the sidewalk going toward the depot, but I expected to get to Johnsons [her sister’s family] before they left.
 When I got there everyone was gone.
 I saw a man I knew who was in his car.
 I told him about my predicament.
 He asked if I had any money and I told him I only had a nickel.
 He said to go back to the depot and get on a train.

-“[The next morning]…one woman was telling that she had come on the Canadian Northern Railroad and all of the town of Thomson was on fire and the only people who survived were a small group who took the train from Harney.
+“[The next morning]…one woman was sayving she had come on the Canadian Northern Railroad and all of the town of Thomson was on fire and the only people who survived were a small group who took the train from Harney.
 I said, 'That’s where my folks live.'
 Another woman put her arm around me and said, ‘Don’t worry, if you lost your family, I’ll adopt you.’ ”

 GROWING VEGETABLES IN THE ‘40s

 "We used to grow a lot of rutabagas, cabbage, potatoes and carrots for home consumption and also for sale in Duluth.
 The rutabagas and potatoes were stored in the root house built into the hillside.
 The cabbage, carrots and some potatoes were stored under the house in that cellar.
 During the winter months the smell of cabbage was quite strong in the house.
 All of this produce was consumed by the family.
 Cabbage and rutabagas were cut up and fed to the cows during the confined winter months.
 Some potatoes were saved to be used as seed for the following year.
 The rest were sold throughout the winter and spring.
-The temperature in the dark cellars was just above freezing so things kept well.
+The temperature in the dark cellars was just above freezing, so things kept well.
 At times we worried that produce might freeze, and especially had to watch the carrots and potatoes.
 If the rutabagas or cabbage froze on the top, they were chopped up for the cattle.

 "It is hard to remember the size of the fields, but they were large.
 The garden and root crops took up several acres.
 These various crops were rotated with oats and hay to enrich the fields.
 Corn was especially bad about using the nitrogen in the ground.
 We normally transplanted cabbage around 1 July, probably one or two acres, with plants we acquired in Wrenshall.
 Potatoes were about one acre, rutabagas from one to three.
 Near the house was the normal smaller garden extending to the top of the hill as you headed towards Sorila Road.
 In it were normal vegetables like carrots, peas, beans, squash, lettuce, radishes and some exotic plants like kohlrabi.
 The cabbages and rutabagas were large --- cabbages often 12 inches and larger in diameter, rutabagas around 10 inches.